hnfong/dotfiles/README.md

 # hnfong's dotfiles

-Just some dotfiles, utilitizes and setup scripts for my personal use.
+Just some dotfiles, utilities and setup scripts for my personal use.

 Feel free to adopt them.